 Customer service via phone is very common.
 The most effective way to measure the experience is to send an SMS survey invitation right after hanging up.
 The SMS format has its restrictions on the number of characters which leads to shortened text communication.
 This works to your advantage.
 As discussed, shorter messages work out better and the case verdict is the same for SMS.
 Through A/B testing, we discovered that messages with less than 80 characters outperform the ones with 120 characters.
 See the example below:

 You can try it out for yourself.
 Produce two different example messages for your SMS survey invitation.
 Test which one works better.
 You will quickly notice that shorter messages will get more clicks and feedback responses.
 Personalizing and humanizing the message is also powerful.
-This can be done easily by using background information (metadata) which is projected in the SMS message.
+This can be done easily by using background information (metadata) that is projected in the SMS message.

 How do you introduce a chat survey?